bes-ptah/winbatchOS/README.md

-# WinBatchX Batch Script OS
-#### WinBatchX is a successful operating system in batch script made for any windows release (NT 6.1+) that shows a working GUI, desktop and buttons inside the command line.
-Many builds have tested this, over and over for about a year now (Started October 2019, public releases in January 2020).
-The latest release is 16.0 - The Windows ModernPC (10X) Update.

-###### Our next release, WinBatchX 16.1, will be released between Febuary and March 2022.
+#### WinBatchX Beta branch
+###### WinBatchX is a batch script operating system with over 80 working builds.
+These builds come through this branch first for early developers and testers.

+##### The next release planned is WinBatchX 16.1 (16.0 Update 1) and is planned for release out of the beta channel by March 2022.
+This next release has 4 planned builds for release.
+##### The next release planned after 16.1 is WinBatchX 17.0 (The Windows 11 Redesign) and is planned for release out of the beta channel by April 2022.
+This will include over 100 builds to make sure the new GUI interface works.

-###### WinBatchX 17.0's builds may be stable between April and May 2022.
+###### WinBatchX 17.0's builds may be unstable between March and May 2022.

-#### ( ! ) Tested with the latest Insider build; Windows 11 Insider Release Build 22557
-#### ( ! ) We don't support 32-bit operating systems because some of our GUI programs are 64-bit only.

-###### To understand a release number:
+###### (!)
+Important: To understand a release number-

 ###### (build)-(version release)-(beta, dev)(release beta/dev number version)
 ###### 1738-16.91-beta0